Vincent FitzGerald & Company: Exhibitions

 Vincent FitzGerald & Company has fostered a long relationship with Dieu Donné, a major papermaking mill in Brooklyn, NY.
 There have been several exhibitions organized by Dieu Donné of the collection of the firm's output, as well as panels on the art of bookmaking.

 In 1985, a major exhibition and panel was held around The Côte d'Azur Triangle at the Harcus Gallery in Boston.
-The book was of the play The Côte d'Azur Triangle by Henry Kondoleon with lithographs and etchings by Mark Beard.
-The prints were made at Robert Blackburn's Printmaking Workshop, where many of Vincent FitzGerald & Company's artistic connections were made.
-The Harcus Gallery exhibited the book along with the binding and printing tools used to produce the book.
-David Becker from the Museum of Fine Arts, Boston moderated a panel to open the exhibition.
+The book featured lithographs and etchings by Mark Beard, depicting the play The Côte d'Azur Triangle by Henry Kondoleon.
+Robert Blackburn's Printmaking Workshop produced the prints, fostering many artistic connections for Vincent FitzGerald & Company.
+The Harcus Gallery exhibited the book, along with the binding and printing tools used to produce it.
+David Becker from the Museum of Fine Arts, Boston, moderated a panel to open the exhibition.

 In 2000, an exhibition of Vincent FitzGerald & Co.'s collection was held at Columbia University, titled Themes and Variations: The Publications of Vincent FitzGerald & Company.
 The firm had produced 38 books at the time of the exhibition.

 In 2021 a selection of books and prints published by Vincent FitzGerald & Company were on display at JDJ The Ice House in Garrison, NY, included in an exhibition of the work of Susan Weil, a longtime collaborator of FitzGerald's.